joseph-a-levine/authoring/_older/february_2023.md

 In week 1, I spent a few hours reading old Masters' theses in the Social Sciences Library; as I'll have to write one of these next year, I figured

 The first half of January was spent 2km above sea level.{% sidenote "denvspa-id" "All this time at altitude reminded me of one of my first consulting projects, for the Colorado Air and Space Port.
-At 5,500 feet above sea level, their slogan was: 'Launch Colorado: The First Mile Is Free." %} Mexico City was a blast; the city is cheap enough and comfortable
+At 5,500 feet above sea level, their slogan was: 'Launch Colorado: The First Mile Is Free'." %} Mexico City was a blast; the city is cheap enough and comfortable

 There's a U-shaped{% sidenote "sidenote-id" "This is a random sidenote" %} relationship for cities between cheapness and desireability for expats.
 Freetown, Sierra Leone is *cheap* cheap — but no amount of money will let you live at US levels of comfort.
 In a city of a million people, there can't be more than fifty dishwashers (and half of those will be in the US Embassy).